 In the past, virtualization architects and administrators were told the best way forward is to buy as much fast memory as they could afford as well as standardize on one set of boxes with as many CPUs as they dare use.
 With vRAM Pool licensing this type of open-ended RAM architecture will change as now I have to consider vRAM pools when I architect new cloud and virtual environments.
 So let’s look at this from existing virtual environments and then onto new virtual and cloud environments.
 How much a change will this be to how I architect things today, and how much of a change is there to my existing virtual environments?
 Is it a better decision to stay at vSphere 4?
 Or to switch hypervisors entirely?

 As a delegate for Tech Field Day 6 in Boston, I was introduced to many third party management tools.
 In the past I have been given briefings as well on various VMware, Hyper-V, and Citrix Xen Management Tools as well.
 Many of these tools are marketed directly for use by the administrator, but they have the tools can be used by more than the administrator.
 These tools should be marketed to management, administrators, as well as the network operations center (NOC).
-The NOC you say, why should they see the details of my environment?
-The NOC should not, but they should be able to tell when systems are in failure states outside of the hardware.
-Only a few tools can be used this way today.
-The sooner administrators get the word of a problem the sooner it can be fixed.
-The NOC is the one place that centralizes all monitoring whether it is for security or health of your virtual and cloud environments.
-Continue reading Where are my NOC Views: Virtualization Management Vendors
+We need tools that perform continual monitoring and auditing so that we can know as soon as possible when a problem occurs.

 As a delegate for Tech Field Day 6 in Boston, I was introduced to several virtualization and performance management tools from vKernel, NetApp, Solarwinds, Embotics, and a company still in stealth mode.
-With all these tools and products I noticed that each was not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
+With all these tools and products I noticed that each were not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
 This lack of integration implies that a user with one set of authorizations just needs to switch tools to gain a greater or even lesser set of authorizations.
 This is not a good security posture and in fact could devolve any security to non-existent.